Groumy/Groumy.github.io/_drafts/tbh-switch.md

 Back when we played DND 4th I hated to have to spend so much time trying to balance out encounter, read monsters stat blocks, reference those blocks in game, etc.

-Being to express NPC and the like as a single num
+Being able to express NPC and the like as a single number is so freeing.
+It also facilitate improvisation at the table.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTEyMTA2MTM1NTIsMTg2MTExODEwNV19
+JoaXN0b3J5IjpbMjY3ODQ1MDQxLDE4NjExMTgxMDVdfQ==
 -->